kostasthanos/Hand-Detection-and-Finger-Counting/README.md

-# Hand Tracking and Finger Counting
+# Hand Gestures and Finger Counting
 This is a project made with Python and OpenCV library.
 Below there are some instructions and information about the most significant parts of this project